badiaamakhlouf/ML_Zero2Hero/pages/decision_trees.md

 #### 5.3- Features in Decision trees
 - Unfortunately, decision trees do not natively handle categorical features; they require all input features to be numerical.
 - To address this, encoding techniques such as one-hot encoding can be used to convert categorical features into numerical representations, ensuring compatibility with the decision tree model.
+- For numerical features, we determine a threshold to split the data, calculate the information gain for each potential threshold, and select the threshold that yields the highest information gain.